MikeParish/mikecodes/_posts/2020-12-20-raspberry-pi-gpio-music-box.md

 After researching other Python libraries to play the sounds and eventually circling back around to pygame, I found that there is a way to lessen the delay, and it's an improvement over the original code.

-Unfortunately, I don't think there's an official Raspberry Pi repo for this project that I can push this change to.
+Unfortunately, I don't think there's an official Raspberry Pi repo for this project to which I can push this change.
 But here is a solution for the delay.

 ```
 #if using pygame version < 2.0.0